-You need to complete a separate Form QEC for each gift you are claiming the credit for.
+You must complete a separate Form QEC for each gift if you are claiming multiple credits.
 For example, if you are a partner in a partnership that makes a qualifying contribution, and you, as an individual, also make a qualifying contribution, you need to complete two forms.
 You then combine the credit amounts from both forms to calculate your total credit on your income tax return.
 The maximum total credit that you can claim is \$10,000.